SuchismitaGoswami/wallet-coding-challenge/README.md

 docker-compose up -d
 ```
 ### Access the api
-Please use the below server url to access the api server
+Please use the below command to access the api server

 ```
 curl --location --request POST 'localhost:3000/wallet' \